osmus/digital-trails-handbook/_source/_articles/field-surveys.md

 footer_image: surveyors-camp
 footer_caption: "\"Surveyor's Camp\""
 date: 2025-02-24
+updated: 2025-02-25
 ---
 Anyone can gather trail data, or "field survey."
 No fancy tools nor special skills required.
-You may even be surveying already while enjoying your usual outdoor activities.
+You may even be surveying trails without realizing it while enjoying outdoor activities.

 ## Why survey trails in the field?